How to clean paint brushes – keep your tools pristine with our step-by-step guide

 (Image credit: Eco Union/Lick)

-While you're in the middle of your paint job, it pays to keep a close eye on your paint brushes and rollers to ensure you're not letting any paint dry on them between paint sessions.
+While you're in the middle of your paint job, it pays to keep a close eye on your paint brushes to ensure you're not letting any paint dry on them between paint sessions.

 'Dried paint is the quickest way to spoil a brush, which means introducing chemicals, which we really don't want,' explains Joel at Lick.
 'To prevent this, wash them once you're done and protect them in between times.'